eventhorizon5/skyscraper/readme.txt

 Alt + PgDown - Spin left
 Plus - Zoom in (decrease FOV angle)
 Minus - Zoom out (increase FOV angle)

+--- Mouse actions ---
+-elevator shaft doors can be manually opened and closed by holding down the Shift key and clicking on them -hallway call buttons can be lit and unlit also by holding down Shift and clicking on them (this does not call an elevator, but just changes the light status)

 --- Debug options ---
 Other functions are available via a Crystal Space plugin called BugPlug.